TsvetaKoleva22/grid-playground/README.md

 The Positions page provides a playground for testing the justify and align grid properties of the container and of the grid items.
 This page is not responsive.

+[Here](https://css-tricks.com/snippets/css/complete-guide-grid/) is detailed information about CSS grid and all its properties.

 ## Available Scripts

 In the project directory, you can run: